mikegcoleman/hybrid-workshop/README.md

 		1 added, 0 removed; done.
 		Running hooks in /etc/ca-certificates/update.d...
 		done.

+> **Note**: In some cases you may see some Perl warnings in addition to the above output, these can be safely ignored.

 3. Log into the DTR server from the command line to ensure the cert was copied correctly.
+The username should be `docker` and the password `Docker2017`

 	> **Note**: Be sure to substitute the FQDN of your **B** Linux node